Happehatchee Center: Ellen Peterson

 In 2006 Peterson established a non-profit eco-spiritual center for the Lee County community and named it Happehatchee Center.
 Upon her death October 14, 2011 her estate established a trust with a board of directors charged with making the property open to the public.
 Six months later the center was closed for two months while the programs were restructured.
 The Happehatchee Center building acquired from the Buckingham Airfield in 1947 was declared an Individual Historic Resource by the Lee County Historic Preservation Program on November 28, 2012.

 Activities

 Happehatchee Center is used by a number of organizations who offer activities approved by the center's Board of Directors.
 The center's staff, volunteers and visitors participate in a variety of eco-friendly activities, including nature walks, gardening, permaculture, medicinal herbs, aquaponics, worm gardens, composting, bamboo propagation, bicycle repair and maintenance, bamboo arts, painting, Maya crafts, Girl and Boy Scout training, and campfires and Bridging ceremonies.
 The center has developed a Happehatchee Girl Scout Badge.

 Spiritual and health activities at the center include religious ceremonies, labyrinth walks, life celebrations, weddings, memorial services, baptisms, Maya ceremonies, healing and drumming circles, Yoga, Tai Chi and QiGong, Reiki, Ayurveda and meditation.
-The center also hosts meetings of environmental groups snf organized self-help classes.
+The center also hosts meetings of environmental groups and organized self-help classes.

 The Center's gazebo is also used for musical performances.